 Apple Season is here!
-Fall is in full swing and apple season is upon us.
-Did you know that globally, apple is the most popular of all juices?
+Since fall is in full swing and apple season is upon us, did you know that globally, apple is the most popular of all juices?

 When working with enzymes there is a lot to consider.
 What is the difference between the first and last apples picked in a season?
 How do you maintain consistent clarity or sweetness in your tanks?
 Everything must be considered.
 What type of press should you use?
 How early harvest apples differs from late harvest or stored apples?
 There is an enzyme for every step of the process.
 So, let’s look at the Apple Juice Process.

-- Visual inspection of the apples.
+- Visual inspection: Inspect the apples.
 No moldy apples allowed!

 - Washing: Apples are then water-washed for up to 45 minutes.
 The goal is to remove pesticide and surface dirt.
 Physical scrubbing is sometimes included and can reduce wash time.